July 16, 2025

 Method 1: Swaddle with one arm in, one arm out

-This is what we just finished with our little Avery and it’s my go-to if babies are young enough and have not yet attempted to roll over.
+This is what we have done with all four of our kiddos, and it’s my go-to if babies are young enough and have not yet attempted to roll over.

 Then leave both arms out, and you’re officially done swaddling your baby!